Prashant-8oo8/Cyber_lens/README.md

 ---

-🧪 Rules & Guidelines
+## 🧪 Rules & Guidelines

-Follow existing folder structure
+- Follow the existing folder structure

-Do not introduce unnecessary dependencies
+- Do not introduce unnecessary dependencies

-Write clean, readable code
+- Write clean, readable code

-Handle errors properly
+- Handle errors properly

-Respect API rate limits
+- Respect API rate limits

-One issue per PR (unless stated otherwise)
+- One issue per PR (unless stated otherwise)

+---

-🏆 Scoring & Recognition
+## 🏆 Scoring & Recognition

-Each merged PR earns points based on issue difficulty
+- Each merged PR earns points based on issue difficulty

-Competitive issues reward higher points
+- Competitive issues reward higher points

-Top contributors will be recognized at the end of the event
+- Top contributors will be recognized at the end of the event

+---

-📊 Final MVP Goals
+## 📊 Final MVP Goals

-By the end of the event, Cyber Lens should support:
+By the end of the event, **Cyber Lens** should support:

-End-to-end IOC lookup
+- End-to-end IOC lookup

-Parallel provider execution
+- Parallel provider execution

-Accurate scoring & verdicts
+- Accurate scoring & verdicts

-Persistent history
+- Persistent history

-News ingestion with IOC extraction
+- News ingestion with IOC extraction

-Analytics dashboard
+- Analytics dashboard

-Clean and stable UI
+- Clean and stable UI

+---

-🤝 Maintainers
+## 🤝 Maintainers

-Maintained by the Cyber Security Wing
+Maintained by the **Cyber Security Wing**
-For queries, check the issue discussions or reach out to the maintainers.
+For queries, check the **Issues** section or reach out to the maintainers.